Yuanyuan4666/Integration-of-MCP-and-Network-Management-Protocols/draft-yang-mcp-nm.md

 --- abstract

 The application of MCP in the network management field is meant to develop various rich AI driven network applications, realize intent based networks management automation in the multi-vendor heterogeneous network environment.
-This document outlines the applicability of MCP to the network management in the IP network that utilizes IETF technologies.
+This document discusses the applicability of MCP to the network management in the IP network that utilizes IETF technologies.
 It explores operational aspect, key components, generic workflow and deployment senarios.
 The impact of integrating MCP into the network management system is also discussed.

 --- middle